 What to expect if you want to be a steel erector

+A similar job to steel fabricator is steel erector.
 A steel erector assembles the metal framework of new buildings, and structures like bridges and tunnels.

 - Steel erector salary: £14,000 to £35,000 per year

 - Steel erector working hours: 47 to 49 hours per week